codebrackets/codebrackets.github.io/articles/01-http-request-debugging/http-request-debugging-tips-and-tricks.md

 3. Modify Query Parameters in a URL.
 4. Work on front end Code when APIs are not in place.
 5. Ensure the impact of slow (or no) loading of external script on your webpage.
-6. Block a cookie for a particular domain.
-7. Bypass Iframe Security headers for a particular website.
+6. Bypass Iframe Security headers for a particular website.

-In the end I will wrap up with some tricks I use everyday.
+Let's travel the road of HTTP Debugging Tips and Tricks.

 ### Tip 1: Debug your javascript code running on Customer's website.

 #### Scenario
 Suppose you have created a script to Insert Share buttons on a webpage.
 Users downloaded your javascript, hosted it on their server and included on their webpage.
 Consider your script is throwing some errors on a particular User website and you manage to have a fix ready for it.
-Since your script is running on other domain which obviously you can not control, how would you verify that your fix will run perfectly next time User performs the same steps (Download latest version, Host the latest and include on webpage).
+Since your script is running on other domain which obviously you can not control, how would you verify that your fix will run perfectly when user takes the new script with your fix.

 #### Trick A: Redirect URL Mechanism
 All you need is to redirect the URL of script present on website with the URL of script on your localhost where you made the fix.

+#### Tools:
-#### Tools: There are many Browser Extensions using which you can redirect an HTTP(s) URL.
+There are many Browser Extensions using which you can redirect an HTTP(s) URL.

 1. Chrome Browser: [Requestly](chrome.google.com/webstore/detail/requestly/mdnleldcmiljblolnjhpnblkcekpdkpa),
 [Switcheroo Redirector](https://chrome.google.com/webstore/detail/switcheroo-redirector/cnmciclhnghalnpfhhleggldniplelbg?hl=en)

 2. Firefox browser: [Redirector](https://addons.mozilla.org/en-us/firefox/addon/redirector/) (But it only works till certain Firefox version)

-3. Windows/Mac Platform: Charles Proxy and Fiddler.
+3. Windows/Mac Platform: [Charles Proxy](http://www.charlesproxy.com/) and [Fiddler](http://www.telerik.com/fiddler)

 #### Example: Using Requestly Chrome Extension